North14/avanza-client/README.md

 # avanza-client

-Depends on Avanza python library
+Examples of client uses for Avanza Python Library